ncayllahua/GigisPizzaHOL/gigis-serverless-HOL.md

 To create a serverless function you must execute **fn init** command.
 So you will have to execute that command 3 times, one for each function.
 Fn commands will be executed in your development machine in $HOME directory or other directory that you create for the lab, for example [holserverless].

+Optionally you could create a 4th function to get discounts but using a pool DataSource instead of a direct JDCB connection as you can see in the 3rd function [fn_discount_campaign].

 ```sh
 mkdir holserverless